ThelmaPana/plankton_classif_benchmark/README.md

 ## TODOs

-- [ ] limit number of objects from each class in training set
-- [ ] implement data augmentation for cnn training
 - [ ] train models with data from other instruments
 - [ ] aggregate all comparisons in one file